Cycle Brittany's Canals & Coast to Mont St Michel8 Days & 7 Nights 5 Read 2 reviews

 May to June offer warm days and flora is full bloom.
 Into July and August Brittany is thriving with life.
 Days are long, warm and perfect for enjoying a late dip at the beach or a long beachfront dinner.
 Into September, evenings might be a little fresher and the crowds have thinned somewhat for you to enjoy the contrast of Brittany’s countryside and coast.

 Baggage transfer as per your itinerary is included in the price of your trip.
-We ask you to keep your baggage to a maximum of 1 bag per person
+We ask you to keep your baggage to a maximum of 1 bag per person (maximum weight 20kg).

 You can use public transport or local taxis to continue to your next overnight stop.
 These costs are payable locally.
 Details of alternative transport will be listed in your information pack.
 Your accommodation hosts will also be able to help you with any local transport questions.